 Thousands of years ago what is now northern South Africa was inhabited by the Khoi-San people.
 While studying the dykes, Dr Matthew Huber and colleagues found carvings left on some of them by the Khoi-San.
 Although they would have been unaware of their remarkable origins, the Khoi-San apparently recognized how unusual the dykes are, and chose them as sites for their ceremonies.

-Huber discovered the carvings were unknown to archaeologists and reported them.
+Despite the carvings being known for years by the planetary scientists and geologists working in the area, Huber discovered that they were not known to archaeologists.
 “What is amazing is that the same dykes that we recognize to have the most geological significance also had the most spiritual significance for these early inhabitants,” Huber told Newsweek.

 The carvings appear to represent creatures such as rhinoceroses, hippopotamuses, and horses then common to the area.
 Artifacts strewn around the carvings have been dated to 8,000 years ago.
 Archaeologists think their shapes reminded the Khoi-San of snakes, which were associated with rain in that culture.

 The mobilization of minerals when so much rock melted after the impact led to the concentration of previously existing gold deposits into one spot, and brought them closer to the surface.
 This made possible the world's richest gold deposits – from which more than a fifth of the world's mined gold has come – and the establishment of Johannesburg.